 The team also experimented with the Circle Pad Pro but failed to find an adequate use for the device as the capturing of ghosts no longer required dual analog control.

-In Europe the game's cover art will have reflective highlights, and a Boo stress ball will be handed out as a pre-order bonus at select retailers.
+In Europe the game's cover artwork has reflective highlights, and a Boo stress ball was handed out as a pre-order bonus at select retailers.